xderty1101/imagemagick-resize-thing/README.md

 # imagemagick-resize-thing
 resize images with imagemagick using a bash script because I'm lazy af

+holy shit this is my first proper program to use flags and arguments because I'm dumb and idk how to do it in c or c++

 ```
 imrt.sh --flag(s) resolution fileIn.jpg fileOut.png
 -s --shift	Resolution breaking image aspect ratio